 There is no requirement that written notice of an equitable assignment be given to the obligor, but there are certain advantages in doing so, including:

-If governed by foreign law, the priority and perfection of such security will be decided according to the relevant governing law of the collateral assigned pursuant to the security assignment.
-With respect to an absolute assignment, Section 5(1) of the Property (Miscellaneous Provisions) Law (as amended) (P(MP) Law) will apply to any legal assignment of a debt or thing in action.
+If governed by foreign law, the priority and perfection of any such security will be decided according to the relevant governing law of the collateral assigned pursuant to the security assignment.
+With respect to an absolute assignment, Section 5(1) of the Property (Miscellaneous Provisions) Act (as amended) (P(MP) Act) will apply to any legal assignment of a debt or thing in action.
 The basic requirements for a legal assignment to be effectual are that:

 There is no formal legal requirement under Cayman Islands law that a security assignment must be translated, certified, notarised or legalised in order to be valid or enforceable.